 The Dance faculty at Boyer are leaders in the field with extensive professional backgrounds.
 They have performed with Martha Graham Dance Company, Doris Humphrey Repertory Company, Pearl Lang Dance Company, the Metropolitan Opera Ballet, and others.
 They are writers and editors for leading dance journals and represent the field through international scholarly organizations.
 They have received National Endowment for the Arts, Pew Foundation, and Guggenheim fellowships; National Dance Education Organization and “Bessie” awards; and numerous Fulbright scholarships.

 The Conwell Dance Theater holds dance performances nearly every week that classes are in session, offering many opportunities for students to perform and choreograph.
 The department also brings in various professional artists for residencies, performances, and master classes each season.
 Recent guest artists have included Tiffany Mills, Donna Uchizono, Sean Curran, Cornelius Carter, Ruth Andrien, former soloist with the Paul Taylor Dance Company, and Nina Watt, former member of the Jose Limon Dance Company.

 Philadelphia has a vibrant arts scene that includes dance companies such as Pennsylvania Ballet, Philadanco and Rennie Harris Puremovement, and is home to a rich community of independent artists.
-Its also hosts the Philadelphia Orchestra, the Philadelphia Museum of Art, the annual Philadelphia International Festival of the Arts, and the Philly Fringe festival, and is located only two hours from New York City and 2 hours from Washington, DC.
+Its also hosts the Philadelphia Orchestra, the Philadelphia Museum of Art, the annual Philadelphia International Festival of the Arts, and the Philly Fringe festival, and is located only 90 minutes from New York City and 2 hours from Washington, DC.